 Inspired by the newly formed charity – Make Space for Girls – we want to look at older girls views of Rowntree Park and find out how it is used, or perhaps not used.
 You can read more about the background to this project below which highlights research and findings of studies in the UK and elsewhere.
 However, we see it as important not to enter into any research with preconceived views and want to be directed by local girls.

+We have been running an online survey and some in-person workshops.
 We would love to hear from local girls (and boys) who’d like to be involved and help drive the project (if any action is seen as needed following findings).
+Also schools and other organisations linked to young people – we’d love you to get involved.
 Get in contact email@example.com

 The right to equal play – Girls and public parks